casacore/python-casacore/doc/casacore_quanta.rst

     * yyyy-mm-dd[Ttime[+-hh[:mm]]] - gives the UTC time from ISO 8601 format
                                      with timezone offset
-    * dd[-]mmm[-][cc]yy[/time] - gives the UTC time at the specified instant in calendat style notation (23-jun-1999)
+    * dd[-]mmm[-][cc]yy[/time] - gives the UTC time at the specified instant in calendar style notation (23-jun-1999)

 Note that the standard unit for degrees is 'deg', and for days 'd'.
 Formatting is done in such a way that it interprets a 'd' as degrees if preceded by a